joa-quim/GMTjl_doc/documentation/modules/text.md

     A GMTdataset type that can be optained with the `mat2ds(mat, txt)` function, where `mat` is a *MxN* with the *x,y(,z)* coordinates and `txt` a string vector with the desired text.

+- **rich()**\
+    The `rich()` function is a convinient function to plot text whose parts have different colors, fonts, font sizes, subscripts, superscripts, greek letters, underline, small caps and LaTeX equations.
+Text generated with this functions can also be used in titles, labels, legends, etc...
+Se example at the end of this page.

 - **([text], x=?, y=?)**\
     As a third alternative, provide the input data in a form of a string vector and `x` and `y` vector coordinates, or just a `x=mat` where `mat` is *MxN* matix.
 In the particular case where the *text* is a single string one